Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/data_sharing.md

 # Inherit these same rights to all newly created files and folders
 setfacl --modify=d:u:<username>:rwx /path/to/workspace

+# Grant a project full access to the workspace folder
+setfacl --modify=g:<projectname>:rwx /path/to/workspace

+# Inherit these same rights to all newly created files and folders
+setfacl --modify=d:g:<projectname>:rwx /path/to/workspace
 ```

 If you already have files inside your workspace, remember to use the `-R` or